Uniswap/docs/docs/sdk/v3/guides/advanced/03-active-liquidity.md

 ## Introduction

-This guide will cover how to fetch and compute the active liquidity in the specific tick ranges of a pool.
+This guide will cover how to fetch and compute the active liquidity in the specific Tick ranges of a pool.
 It is based on the [Liquidity Density example](https://github.com/Uniswap/examples/tree/main/v3-sdk/liquidity-density) and can be seen used in production, albeit in a more sophisticated way, in the [Uniswap Analytics](https://info.uniswap.org/#/pools) website.

 :::info
 If you need a briefer on the SDK and to learn more about how these guides connect to the examples repository, please visit our [background](./01-background.md) page!
 :::

-In this guide, we will use the Tick data we fetched from the V3 subgraph in the previous guide and compute the active liquidity our Pool can use at each tick.
+In this guide, we will use the Tick data we fetched from the V3 subgraph in the previous guide and compute the active liquidity our Pool can use at each Tick.
 We then use `recharts` to draw a chart that visualizes our Pool's liqudity density.

 This guide will cover:

 1. Getting the tickSpacing and currently active Tick from the Pool
 2. Calculating active liquidity from net liquidity
-3. Drawing a chart from the tick data
+3. Drawing a chart from the Tick data

 This guide will not cover: